TalkTalk Group: Offer by Toscafund

 On 17 December 2020, Toscafund Asset Management announced that it had sealed a takeover which valued TalkTalk at £1.1 billion, taking it private.
 Toscafund was previously TalkTalk's second largest shareholder.
 The transaction was completed in March 2021.

 Recent history

 In late 2021, TalkTalk took over the business of internet service provider Origin Broadband after Origin had amassed over £20m in losses.
 Origin was split into two separate legal entities, Origin Broadband and Origin Broadband Services, and together restructured as OB Telecom.

 In March 2022, it was announced that TalkTalk had acquired a London-based provider of high-bandwidth network services, Virtual1.

 In July 2022, it was reported that Virgin Media O2 was exploring a bid for the company.

 In November 2022, it was announced TalkTalk had acquired a controlling stake in the Horsham-based broadband ISP and products holding company, Telecom Acquisitions Ltd.

+In October 2023, TalkTalk Business, a provider of telephone and broadband services to business customers, was demerged from the wider TalkTalk Group and sold to the group's own shareholders.

 It was reported in July 2024 that the company was in financial difficulties and struggling to refinance over £1bn in outstanding borrowings.
 A successful refinancing, coordinated with A&O Shearman and DNB ASA, was fully agreed and completed before the end of 2024.